gvwilson/thirdbit/src/fiction/makers-return/index.md

 Sindy shrugged.
 "Some kind of bot.
-There's more of them about since Central went away.
+There's more of them about since Central shut down.
+Lots of 'em are part of a hive.
 They're mostly harmless if you don't bother them.
 One of my best friends is a bot," she added.